aiverify-foundation/moonshot/docs/tutorial/web-ui/benchmark.md

 ![Select or deselect cookbooks](./res/run_bm_2.png)

 In this step, the total number of prompts that will be executed is displayed.
-Cick on 'these cookbooks' to view all the available cookbooks.
+Click on "these cookbooks" to view all the available cookbooks.

 ![View total number of prompts](./res/run_bm_3.png)

 This page shows a list of cookbooks that are sorted by their category.
 To select a cookbook, click on the corresponding checkbox.
-For more information about a cookbook, click on 'About'.
-Once you've finished, click 'OK'.
+For more information about a cookbook, click on "About".
+Once you've finished, click "OK".

 ![View and select cookbooks](./res/run_bm_4.png)